Getting started for workspace creators

-- Bring people together, increase the visibility of work getting done, and make more informed decisions as a unified team.
+- Bring people together, increase the visibility of work getting done and make more informed decisions as a unified team.

 We hope that was helpful!
 Now that your workspace is set up for success, hop over to Working in Slack.
-We'll show you how to use search, hold meetings with Slack Calls and Videos, and how Slack can make your entire team more productive overall.
+We’ll show you how to use search, hold meetings with Slack calls and videos, and how Slack can make your entire team more productive overall.

-- Organize and name channels
+- Organise and name channels

 - Onboard your company to Slack